Hitchin-Mochizuki morphism, Opers and Frobenius-destabilized vector bundles over curves: Introduction

 \subsection{Acknowledgements}

 The first author wishes to thank the University of Montpellier II for financial support of a research visit during spring 2008.
-We would like to thank S. Brochard, P. Newstead, V. Mehta and B. To\"en for helpful discussions.
+We would like to thank S. Brochard, M. Gr\"ochenig, P. Newstead, V. Mehta and B. To\"en for helpful discussions.
+We thank the referee for many corrections and suggestions which have improved the readability of this paper.
+We also thank R. Bezrukavnikov for informing us of another approach to prove finiteness of the Hitchin-Mochizuki morphism.
+This approach has been realized in the preprint \cite{chen} (2013).

+In the early 1990s Vikram B. Mehta suggested the problem of studying Frobenius destabilized bundles to the first author and encouraged him to think about it.
+Both authors acknowledge Vikram's mathematical tutelage, of many years, with great pleasure and deepest gratitude.